jamiephillips212/reading-notes/the-coders-computer.md

   > `ls`
   - "List"
   - Gives you a list of the files available in your current location
-  - Adding > -1', will give you more information about the files.
+  - Adding > `-1`, will give you more information about the files.
 It will show the type of file it is, Permissions, Blocks, Owner, Group, or directory it belongs to, size, modification time, name, or directory.
-  - Adding > l -1/etc , you can see the list of the contents on that directory.
+  - Adding > `l -1/etc` , you can see the list of the contents on that directory.

  # Paths